 In fifteen easy-to-read chapters, featuring the humorous style and engaging analogies developed by Dr. Sompayrac, How the Immune System Works explains how the immune system players work together to protect us from disease - and, most importantly, why they do it this way.

-This highly topical and accessible book covers bacteria from all angles and includes: The different bacteria that live on and in various parts of your body (not just in the gut) What these bacteria do, and why some are beneficial and some harmful.
+Meet Your Bacteria covers bacteria from all angles, including: the different bacteria that live on and in various parts of your body (not just in the gut), what these bacteria do, and why some are beneficial and some are harmful.

 In The New Microbiology, Pascale Cossart tells a splendid story about the revolution in microbiology, especially in bacteriology.
 This story has wide-ranging implications for human health and medicine, agriculture, environmental science, and our understanding of evolution.

-Microbiology For Dummies is your guide to understanding the fundamentals of this enormously-encompassing field.
+Microbiology For Dummies is your guide to understanding the fundamentals of this vast and complex field.

 Concise and easy to read, Murray's Basic Medical Microbiology: Foundations and Clinical Cases, 2nd Edition, provides a solid foundation in the principles of microbiology, preparing you not only for examinations but also for the transition to clinical application.

-The TCC Libraries share their collection, so you can have any eligible book sent to your home campus for free.
+The TCC Libraries share their collections, and you can have any eligible book sent to your home campus for free.